markjsosnowski/OceanFishin/README.md

 A Dalamud plugin for FFXIV

 This repository is for development!
+See [releases](https://github.com/markjsosnowski/OceanFishin/releases) for how to install the most current version.

-If you want to use this plugin, you should install it via the in-game plugin manager.
+tl;dr Use Dalamud's in game plugin installer to manage this addon.

 `/oceanfishin` opens a window to suggest baits while ocean fishing.